sonatype-nexus-community/scan-gradle-plugin/README.md

         listOf("39d74cc8-457a-4e57-89ef-a258420138c5") // list containing ids of vulnerabilities to be ignored excludeCoordinates =
         listOf("commons-fileupload:commons-fileupload:1.3") // list containing coordinate of components which if vulnerable should be ignored

+    // Output options
+    outputFormat = "DEFAULT" // Optional, other values are: "DEPENDENCY_GRAPH" prints dependency graph showing direct/transitive dependencies, "JSON_CYCLONE_DX_1_4" prints a CycloneDX 1.4 SBOM in JSON format. cycloneDxComponentType = "LIBRARY" // Optional, only used when outputFormat = "JSON_CYCLONE_DX_1_4" to define the type of component this project is for the BOM metadata with possible values: "LIBRARY" (default), "APPLICATION", "FRAMEWORK", "CONTAINER", "OPERATING_SYSTEM", "DEVICE", "FIRMWARE" and "FILE". isColorEnabled = false // if true (and outputFormat = "DEFAULT") prints vulnerability description in color.
+By default is true. isShowAll = false // if true prints all dependencies.
+By default is false, meaning only dependencies with vulnerabilities will be printed. isPrintBanner = true // if true will print ASCII text banner.
+By default is true.
 }
 ```